- Use resource sets to create a localized app.

 Resources are text strings, layouts, sounds, graphics, and any other static data that your Android application needs.
 An application can include multiple sets of resources, each customized for a different device configuration.
 When a user runs the application, Android automatically selects and loads the resources that best match the device.

 (This document focuses on localization and locale.
 For a complete description of resource-switching and all the types of configurations that you can specify — screen orientation, touchscreen type, and so on — see Providing Alternative Resources.)

-When you write your application, you create default and alternative resources
+When you write your app, you create default and alternative resources

 specially named subdirectories of the project's

 Whenever the application runs in a locale for which you have not provided

 locale-specific text, Android loads the default strings from